 Table of Contents

-To implement a DynamicWeb 10 solution using this method you need:
+To implement a DynamicWeb 10 solution using the DW10 templates system you need:

-• An IDE for template development that supports Razor, i.e. VS Code or Visual Studio
+• An IDE for template development which supports Razor, e.g. VS Code or Visual Studio

 • Experience with HTML, CSS, Javascript